 When it comes to budgeting, Page says the focus should be on cash flow management, or the ability to monitor, analyze and adjust one’s personal budget.
 That knowledge can help create financial security, even when times get tough.
 “Life is not oftentimes as simple as one line after another, it’s more of a rollercoaster,” he says.
 When you create a budget, Page recommends first picturing what you want your life to look like.
 It’s sort of like mapping out your life, but through your finances.
 Once you begin budgeting, you will be able to track your spending and see where your money is going, and see if it is helping fulfill that initial image.
 Page says that when you pass this skill on to your teen, they should be able to see how their financial choices impact their dreams and goals.

 A good way to get your teen into the habit of tracking their spending is by having them print out their bank statements.
 Susan Beacham, CEO of Money Savvy Generation and co-author of Official Money Guide for College Students, says that when students highlight and jot down what they are spending their money on, it helps them get an idea of how they can budget better.
 She encourages parents to hold meetings with their teens to go over expenses, budgets and expectations to ensure that they are set up to succeed.

 Teaching Teens to Budget

-One of the most powerful things to be able to do is to track where your money goes, and that starts with budgeting.
+One of the most powerful things for your teen to be able to do is to track where their money goes, and that starts with budgeting.
 Explore some of the key budgeting basics.

 Save, save, save